Which projects have real impact?

 Has the potential to adapt, scale or transfer

-THE TRENDS IMPACT AWARD FOR MOBILITY (NEW AWARD)
+THE TRENDS IMPACT AWARD FOR MOBILITY

 IS YOUR PROJECT REDUCING IMPROVING TRANSPORTATION?